opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 .. ocv:cfunction:: void cvStereoRectifyUncalibrated( const CvMat* points1, const CvMat* points2, const CvMat* F, CvSize imageSize, CvMat* H1, CvMat* H2, double threshold=5 )
 .. ocv:pyoldfunction:: cv.StereoRectifyUncalibrated(points1, points2, F, imageSize, H1, H2, threshold=5)-> None

+    :param points1: Array of feature points in the first image.

-    :param points1, points2: Two arrays of corresponding 2D points.
-The same formats as in  :ref:`findFundamentalMat`  are supported.
+    :param points2: The corresponding points in the second image.
+The same formats as in  :ocv:func:`findFundamentalMat` are supported.

     :param F: Input fundamental matrix.
-It can be computed from the same set of point pairs using  :ref:`findFundamentalMat` .
+It can be computed from the same set of point pairs using  :ocv:func:`findFundamentalMat` .

     :param imageSize: Size of the image.

+    :param H1: Output rectification homography matrix for the first image.

-    :param H1, H2: Output rectification homography matrices for the first and for the second images.
+    :param H2: Output rectification homography matrix for the second image.

     :param threshold: Optional threshold used to filter out the outliers.
 If the parameter is greater than zero, all the point pairs that do not comply with the epipolar geometry (that is, the points for which  :math:`|\texttt{points2[i]}^T*\texttt{F}*\texttt{points1[i]}|>\texttt{threshold}` ) are rejected prior to computing the homographies.
 Otherwise,all the points are considered inliers.